transport tips

 Changi airport is connected to Singapore’s MRT network with its own branch from the East-West Line (green coloured).
 This means that if your accommodation is near an MRT station, you can use the train to easily and cheaply get to the airport.

 It roughly costs between $1.50 and $2 to get to Changi airport by train.
-This fare will increase slightly in 2024, however you still shouldn’t expect to pay more than $2.50 to get to the airport.
+No journey in Singapore will cost you more than S$2.37 in 2024.
+Some examples of the fares to Changi airport include:

 Region Train Fare